-Sometimes before my trip actually starts, I carry out a research about thrifting opportunities online, look for some cool pins on Pinterest and even make a list of places to stop by!
+Sometimes before my trip actually starts, I carry out research about thrifting opportunities online, look for some cool pins on Pinterest, and even make a list of places to stop by!
 This is serious.
 And this is very addictive as well.
-I might not always be a very enjoyable partner for my buddies with whom I am travelling with, but oh well nobody wants to stay with grumpy Ausra either!
+I might not always be a very enjoyable partner for my buddies with whom I am traveling with, but oh well nobody wants to stay with grumpy Ausra either!

 So yes, I think that special thrifting skills do exist.
 One has to overcome certain barriers, myths and superstitions in order to develop them.
 Like no, with this jacket you won’t inherit bad luck …or no, wearing this hat is not contagious… Moreover, thrifting is about being able to distinguish ‘gold’ out of all the shitty stuff.
 Sometimes you need to dig very hard in order to find it; sometimes it lies just in front of you.
 But then again, maybe you would notice it and me not.
 Or vice versa.
 So, it all depends not only on the special thrifting skills but also on your own unique approach to style and fashion, the smell of trends (doesn’t really work for me), eye on quality and brands, as well as originality and conceptuality.
 And how visionary you are, of course!

 Like consciously or not, but I first scan the whole store’s collection based on the colours, textures and catchy details.
 Then I approach those items that caught my attention to get a closer look at their fabric, quality, design and conceptuality.
 Quite often I fall in love from the very first sight!